roman-milk/roman-milk.github.io/daddy-watches-laceys-phonefucking.md

+===

- ****** Daddy Watches Lacey's Phonefucking ****** byNonStopFunGuy© Paul told it to me, repeating it two times, then he had me read it back to him two times character for character.
+Paul told it to me, repeating it two times, then he had me read it back to him two times character for character.
 I had an error, he correctly guessed; don't trust a 19 year old to type something when she's horny.
 Or ever, for that matter.
 "Now hit send, Lacey," he ordered, and I did exactly as he said.

  It suddenly occurred to me, as soon as the email was sent, that I forwarded not just my email to Charlie, with my pictures (who cares about that), but also Charlie's email to me, with HIS pictures, and HIS cellphone.
 That probably was not smart; on the other hand, I didn't see Paul calling up Charlie asking for phonesex.